 Transforming public services

-The digital world is constantly evolving and our task is to ensure that Scotland's digital public services are high-quality, ever improving and meeting the needs of the people who live here.
+The digital world is constantly evolving.
+Our task is to ensure that Scotland's digital public services are high quality, ever improving and meeting the needs of the people who live here.

-Our vision is of a modern public sector, open to collaboration, transformation, and accessing shared, high quality digital platforms designed around people.
-Organisations in the sector that embrace the vision should strive for continuous improvement as they progress on their respective digital journeys.
+In line with the Strategy, the vision is of a modern public sector, open to collaboration and transformation.
+This includes making it easier for people and projects to access shared, high quality digital solutions designed around the people who use them.
+Organisations in the sector that embrace the vision should strive for sustainability and continuous improvement as they progress their respective digital journeys.

-We provide a range of services in support of the vision, helping Scotland’s public sector organisations to:
+To promote the vision, we provide a range of guidance and support, helping public sector organisations to:

 - deliver user-centred, efficient and effective public-facing services in line with best practice by following the Digital Scotland Service Standard

-- take service approaches based on users’ needs and ‘life events’ (not on how the public sector is structured), following the Scottish Approach to Service Design
+- apply service approaches based on users’ needs and ‘life events’ (not on how the public sector is structured), following the Scottish Approach to Service Design

-The service promotes those policies and practices, providing a wide range of information and access to services through a Digital Support Hub (DSH).
-This is a one-stop platform giving free help and advice to organisations and others on building better online services for the people of Scotland.
+We have created a Digital Support Hub (DSH) that promotes national policies and best practices, providing a wide range of information and guidance.
+This is a one-stop platform giving free help and advice to organisations and individuals on building better online services for the people of Scotland.

 Digital publishing service